 “The options here could entail a radical overhaul that sweeps away all current allowances and introduces a lifetime gifting allowance, or more selective measures such as extending the seven-year rule to a longer period such as 10 or 12 years, or removing the regular gifts out of surplus income allowance which has no cap.”

-The main nil rate band (NRB) has been set at £325,000 since 2009.
+The scrapping of the ‘residence nil rate band’ (RNRB) has also been floated, although this is speculation at the moment.
 The RNRB has been in place since 2017.
-It offers an extra allowance of up to £175,000 if you pass your home to your children or grandchildren.
-This means that together a married couple or one in a civil partnership has an inheritance tax allowance of £1m.
+It offers an extra allowance of up to £175,000 if you leave your home to your children or grandchildren.
+That’s on top of the main main nil rate band (NRB) for inheritance tax, which has been £325,000 since 2009.
+This means that together a couple who are married or in a civil partnership have an inheritance tax allowance of £1m.

-If the RNRB were to be scrapped, some believe the allowances may be reconfigured rather than necessarily reduced.
+If the RNRB were to be scrapped, some believe the allowances may be reconfigured rather than reduced overall.
 Moore at Quilter believes that while scrapping the RNRB entirely would result in a boost to coffers, it would be at the risk of a hugely disgruntled public.

 Dividend tax rates could be increased to raise £2 billion, it’s been reported.
 Rachel Reeves is reportedly considering raising the basic dividend tax rate to 12.75%, up from the current 8.75%, according to the Telegraph.